 Biosecurity Tasmania has implemented fumigation protocol changes to Tasmania’s Biosecurity Import Requirements for fruit fly host produce and other operational standards following a Tasmanian and Victorian led national review.

 - Fruit fly support positions have been established within Biosecurity Tasmania.
 The new positions will be focused in the north and north-west of the state and will work closely with all stakeholders to manage fruit fly and ongoing biosecurity risks that affect market access.

 - The State Government has supported farmers and growers with financial assistance.
-Fruit Fly Concessional Loan Scheme applications remain open until 30 June 2019.
+Fruit Fly Concessional Loan Scheme applications closed on 30 June 2019.